RWParsons/cost-effective-cpms/experiment_1.md

 # p_list
 ```

+## search through a grid of combinations of AUC and event rates to see how this influences the differences between probability threshold methods.
+The same costs were used in all simulations (distributions at top of document) and are resampled separately for training and validation.

+#### In the plot below, the columns, from left to right, have increasing AUC.
+The rows, from top to bottom, have increasing event rates.

+### My hot takes:

-### Probability threshold selection method becomes increasingly important as the AUC of the model and the event rate reduces.
+#### Probability threshold selection method becomes increasingly important as the AUC of the model and the event rate reduces.

-### I think that this is because, for models with very high discrimination, they’re able to correctly classify a larger proportion of samples, and there are fewer which are classified differently based on selection method.
+#### I think that this is because, for models with very high discrimination, they’re able to correctly classify a larger proportion of samples, and there are fewer which are classified differently based on selection method.
 The difference is greater for smaller event rates because a false negative is the most costly classification, and only the cost-based method is “aware” of this.
 This is also why, when the event rate is very high, there is not much of a difference between methods (cost-based method is focused on correctly classifying the majority class but so are the other methods).

 ``` r
 g <- expand.grid(